logicx24/logicx24.github.io/_posts/2015-07-25-search-engines-how-do-they-work.md

 ---
 layout: post
-title: "Fucking Search Engines: How Do They Work?
-(By the Insane Clown Posse)"
+title: "Implementing a Search Engine with Ranking in Python"
 modified:
 categories:
 excerpt: